ehbstudiespeas/ehbstudiespeas.github.io/README.md

 The **vision, content, and overall direction** of this site originate with Elias H. Bloom.

-- Early versions of the site structure and layout were **”vibe‑coded”** collaboratively with OpenAI Codex.
+- Early versions of the site structure and layout were vibe‑coded collaboratively with OpenAI Codex.
 Ongoing development and maintenance also uses **Claude** (Anthropic) for vibe coding, edits, and iterative improvements.
-- Subsequent refinements after vibe coding were implemented in **Cursor**, using its script editor and **agentic assistants** to help with HTML/CSS edits, accessibility tweaks, and layout polish.
+- Subsequent refinements after vibe coding were implemented in **Cursor**, where I use the script editor mainly and **agentic assistants** occasionally to help with HTML/CSS edits, accessibility tweaks, and layout polish.
+    - I prefer using **Cursor** as simply a script editing tool and assistant, rather than for any true agentic activities.